Our races & commemorative runs

 Through the years we also had Tougher Puffer – at least nine of them where you get to Green Point, turn around and head back the way you came.
 Ask Beaumont Cooper, he ran all of them.
 This was a qualifier for Western States.

-The Peninsula Ultra Fun Run has been inspired by the lack of a challenging ultra trail run in the Western Cape.
+The Peninsula Ultra Fun Run was initially inspired by the lack of a challenging ultra trail run in the Western Cape at the time.
 The run capitalizes on the scenic beauty of our Peninsula mountain range.
 It is scheduled for Sat.
 5th August ’95.
 The course starts at Cape Point, runs through the Peninsula’s various mountain areas and nature reserves, to the Waterfront.
-The total distance is about 80km.
+The total distance is about 65kms.

 This is a no-frills, not-for-wimps ultra for runners who run for the fun of it.
 There is NO prize money, NO sponsorships, NO big media coverage, NO fame.
 If you want to run it we expect you to be independent, self-sufficient and environmentally aware i.e. you don’t need to be told not to throw away any rubbish along the route, you know which mountain stream water is safe to drink and how to survive if things go wrong.